So, that’s a great question.

 “You know, the owner has agreed to renew the lease, do you want to renew the lease?”

-And if the tenant says, “Yes, I want to renew the lease,” then a lot of companies charge a renewal fee.
+And if the resident says, “Yes, I want to renew the lease,” then a lot of companies charge a renewal fee.

 And it can range again, it can be a flat fee.